 Skipping the gym might be a great excuse for a sleepless night.
 However, a little exercise can make you feel better and leave you feeling more positive and stronger, helping you to embrace the day and prepare for a restful night’s sleep.
 It’s best to avoid vigorous or intense workouts when tired, as pushing yourself beyond your physical limits can make you more run-down and exhausted, and therefore more exposed to injury.
 Instead, opt for a slow yoga flow, brisk walk, or gentle Pilates, which are beneficial for boosting immunity, diminishing physical tension, and improving mood.

 Additionally, overindulging and overeating, particularly rich comfort foods, is also likely to interfere with your sleep.
-A light, simple, and nourishing breakfast provide a natural energy lift and will help you recharge quickly and navigate the day with ease.
+A light, simple, and nourishing breakfast provides a natural energy lift and will help you recharge quickly and navigate the day with ease.
 It’s also helpful to avoid eating right before bed.
 Often busy and tough days leave us eating later in the evening, but it has a negative impact on our digestive systems.
 Try not to eat heavy meals after 8:00 p.m to give your body time to digest and rest properly.
 If you are feeling hungry, make sure to choose healthy snacks like fruits or vegetables.

 Studies have shown that caffeine compounds remain in your system for up to 6 hours, regardless if you no longer feel its effects.
 Even if you do feel exhausted, with caffeine lingering in the brain, you won’t get a rested night of sleep, and can still wake up tired – often then resolved by drinking more coffee.
-Your anxiety before bed is also heavily affected by caffeine, as it is a stimulant which feeds your fight or flight responses, therefore inducing the symptoms of stress.
+Your anxiety before bed is also heavily affected by caffeine, as it is a stimulant that feeds your fight or flight responses, therefore inducing the symptoms of stress.
 Therefore, try to refrain from the coffee intake at least six hours before bedtime, including beverages like tea, energy and soft drinks.

 Try Out Aromatherapy